RecordsKeeper/multichain/docs/source/miningmac.rst

 Connecting to RecordsKeeper Blockchain after Permissions
 --------------------------------------------------------

-Once the permissions for RecordsKeeper Mainnet has been granted.
-You can directly connect to the RecordsKeeper chain and see your mining over the Public RecordsKeeper Blockchain.
-You can run following commands to connect to the RecordsKeeper Blockchain and view the mining address.
+Once the permissions for RecordsKeeper Mainnet have been granted, you can directly connect to the RecordsKeeper chain and see your mining progress.
+You can run the following commands to connect to the RecordsKeeper blockchain and view the mining address.

-As the IP configuration is already stored with you when you intiated the connection before, you can directly run the following command:
+As the IP configuration was already stored with you when you initiated the connection, you can directly run the following command:

 .. code-block:: bash